libremahdi/penix-getopt/examples/0-init/Readme.md

 The `init` will be the starting point of the library and a constant fixture in all your projects. `pinit` is a type of variable, and is essentially a simple typedef of a struct in the C language.

-The `pinit_create` function creates an init and initializes it.
+The `pinit_create` function creates an pinit and initializes it.
 Finally, it returns the address of that init.
-Therefore, we must always use a pointer variable of type init :
+Therefore, we must always use a pointer variable of type pinit :

 ```C
 pinit *my_init = pinit_create ();